 This is one of those features that you may not want to live without once you've become used to it, especially in hot summer or cold winter weather.
 At the touch of a key-fob button from afar it can start the engine and begin cooling or heating the cabin before you're even inside.

 This clever removable divider system quickly converts the EXT from a closed-cabin SUV with a five-foot pickup bed to a surprisingly capable pickup by extending the bed nearly three feet into the rear seat area.

-The 2010 Cadillac Escalade EXT's comprehensive standard content begins with all-wheel drive, road-sensing suspension, automatic rear leveling, Ultrasonic Rear Park Assist, a three-piece rigid cargo cover and remote vehicle starting.
-Interior features include leather-covered 14-way power heated front seats, dual-zone automatic climate control, steering wheel radio controls, rear audio controls, power adjustable pedals, DVD navigation with rear backup camera, Bose Surround Sound, XM Satellite Radio and OnStar with turn-by-turn navigation.
-Additional safety and convenience features include advanced front air bags with passenger sensing, head-curtain side air bags for both rows, front side thorax airbags, four-wheel antilock disc brakes (ABS), Stabilitrak stability control, rain-sensing wipers and heated washer fluid.
+The 2011 Cadillac Escalade EXT's comprehensive standard content begins with all-wheel drive, automatic rear leveling, Ultrasonic Rear Park Assist, a three-piece rigid cargo cover and remote vehicle starting.
+Interior features include leather-covered 14-way power heated front seats, dual-zone automatic climate control, steering-wheel radio controls, rear audio controls, power-adjustable pedals, DVD navigation with rear backup camera, Bose Surround Sound, XM Satellite Radio and OnStar with turn-by-turn navigation.
+Additional safety and convenience features include advanced front airbags with passenger sensing, head-curtain side airbags for both rows, front side thorax airbags, four-wheel antilock disc brakes (ABS), Stabilitrak stability control and rain-sensing wipers.

-With so much standard equipment, the EXT's option list is not long, and includes 22-inch tires on chromed aluminum wheels, rear-seat entertainment system, power adjustable running boards, a power sliding sunroof, heated and cooled front seats a heated steering wheel, Magnetic Ride Control suspension and IntelliBeam automatic headlamps.
+Most of the 2011 Cadillac Escalade EXT's options are offered with the Luxury or Premium Collection trims and include 22-inch tires on chromed aluminum wheels, rear-seat entertainment system, power-adjustable running boards, a power sliding sunroof, a heated steering wheel, Magnetic Ride Control suspension and IntelliBeam automatic headlamps.

 403 hp at 5700 rpm